Kamal Mitra

 Kamal Mitra was an Indian actor who appeared in more than 335 films spanning more than four decades.
 Along with Chhabi Biswas and Pahari Sanyal he dominated the Bengali silver screen as a character actor.
 Mitra played a number of prominent roles in mythological and social movies.
 His baritone voice and imposing physicality often saw him cast in roles of strict authoritative characters.

 Personal life

 Kamal Mitra was born on 9 December 1912 in Burdwan.
 He joined the military immediately after his graduation.
 Hailing from the well-known Mitra family of Barddhaman, he was a keen sportsman and a good footballer.
 Before making his foray into acting, he had worked in the District Magistrate & Collector's Office in Barddhaman.
 He was an avid reader and a collector of rare books.
 He donated his vast collection of books to Nandan, the centre of films, film studies and film-archive, in Kolkata.
 He also performed in radio-plays.
 His autobiography, 'Flashback', provides an insight to the world of Bengali cinema.
 He retired from acting in the early 1980s.
+He had two daughters and one son.